 Why software engineering?
 Because there’s huge demand for software engineers, you don’t need a relevant degree to get a job, you can teach yourself the necessary skills, it’s intellectually interesting, the pay is good, and philosophers make good software engineers.

 Once you know the basics, practice by writing simple algorithms.
 Project Euler has coding challenges that you can practice with.
 LeetCode, HackerRank, and Codewars are other poplar coding challenge websites.

 At some point you should start building actual applications.
 The Odin Project is a useful guide if you’re interested in web development.

 You should spend most of your study time writing code.
 But there are a couple of books that you should read.
 One is Cracking the Coding Interview.
-It’s marketed as a job prep guide, but it’s also useful as a computer science textbook.
+It’s marketed as a job prep guide, but it’s also useful as a computer science reference.
 Another is Clean Code, especially chapters 2-4.

 Courses at your university